-All potential 245D employees are required to complete, as part of the hiring process, the 245D Employee Orientation/Training Packet.
-This training packet is sent directly to the potential 245D employee, after they pass the required state background check.
+All potential 245D employees are required to complete, as part of the hiring process, the 245D Employee Orientation/Training.
+This training is sent directly to the potential 245D employee, after they pass the required state background check.
 Employees will receive a \$100 training bonus, if they are still employed sixty days after their first 245D shift.

-245D Home Folder and Policies available from Responsible Party or on www.accrahomecare.org, under Employee Resources, located under the Caregivers Tab.
+245D Home Folder and Policies available from Responsible Party or on www.accrahomecare.org.
+It is located in resources for Caregivers under the Careers Tab.

-Initial 245D Training Packet includes trainings on following topics.
+Initial 245D Training includes trainings on following topics.